hkust-zhiyao/MasterRTL/README.md

    ## Timing
    $ cd feature_extract/timing
    $ python3 feature_extra_graph_STA.py
-	  ## Please note that this feature extraction step need the trained path-level model ('rfr' in the code) to inference the path delay.
-You may train the path model first refer to the method in the paper.
+	  ## Please note that this feature extraction step needs the trained path-level model ('rfr' in the code) to infer the path delay.
+You may train the path model first referring to the method in the paper.
    $ python3 pred_slack_calibration.py

    ## Power
    $ cd feature_extract/power
    $ python3 feature_extra_module_pwr.py
-    ## Please note that this feature extraction step need the toggle rate information obtained from the EDA tool (e.g., Design Compiler) at the beginning of the logic synthesis process.
+    ## Please note that this feature extraction step needs the toggle rate information obtained from the EDA tool (e.g., Design Compiler) at the beginning of the logic synthesis process.
    $ python3 feature_extra_graph_pwr.py

    ## Area: